knobs-dials/renicer/README.md

 # renicer

-Wrapper that eases renice+ionice.
-Reads from /proc and /etc/passwd.
+Wrapper that eases renice+ionice on existing processes.

+Reads from /proc, and /etc/passwd when we filter for specific users.

 Example use: